Pa'l Norte: Pa'l Norte Fest 2014

-Pa’l Norte 2015
+Pa'l Norte 2015

-On April 24 and 25th Pal Norte is held for the fourth time, and again in Parque Fundidora in the city of Monterrey.
+On April 24 and 25 Pa'l Norte is held for the fourth time, and again in Parque Fundidora in the city of Monterrey.
 Again with a two-day run, it reunited 114,000 attended (44,000 on the first day, 70,000 on the second).
 It had special surprise guests Village People and Intocable as closing acts.
 For this event, besides the usual public from local states, attendees travelled from border towns in the US, and Colombia, Guatemala and El Salvador.

-For this edition, Pal Norte had 5 stages: Tecate, Indio, Ascendente (for alternative and rising stars), Surprise, Regional.
-The main blocks that conform the festival fromprevious years also included: Food Court, Pa’l Mercado, Carpa Ascendente, and EMS as a precaution for the general public.
+For this edition, Pa'l Norte had 5 stages: Tecate, Indio, Ascendente (for alternative and rising stars), Surprise, Regional.
+The main blocks that conform the festival fromprevious years also included: Food Court, Pa'l Mercado, Carpa Ascendente, and EMS as a precaution for the general public.
 Thanks to a special partnership, the city's metro lines extended their working hours to give service to the attendees.
 Surprise stage guests this year were Coolio, Crazy Town, Village People and Big Boy.